Hello, and welcome to the Visual Accessibility Skills Toolkit, or "VAST"!

 USING CARRD AS A WEBSITE BUILDEROur main priority when designing VAST was keeping it screen reader accessible, and easily updatable.
 It would be terribly ironic if people using screen readers couldn't access this project.Carrd.co has been a refreshingly reliable experience.
 It's simple single column layout, and rather code-open CMS has really helped Brian (a distinctly not code-savvy person) to create an overall fairly accessible website.
 Simply put, for a budget friendly option, Carrd is the best we've found.
 Many of their advanced tools (like manually assigning tags to styles, instead of letting their system auto-generate them) are locked behind a $7 paywall.
 We're using the highest membership tier to facilitate collaborations and add other custom elements (like ARIA labels).
 To be honest, with the reliability and hosting that Carrd provide, $49 a year isn't so bad for a website; it's still a big cost though.
 You definitely need to build Carrds on Firefox, as other browsers struggle with having more all of the different editable building blocks on screen at once.We initially got our web domain from Google Domains, but they got sold to Squarespace in the summer of 2023.
 The rates are technically the same, but they'll probably go up a few pounds year-on-year.
 Eh, capitalism.While we've added a year's worth of hosting to the expenditure, Brian is happy to keep paying for VAST's upkeep, as the costs are low and Stout Stoat Press is growing well as a new imprint.

 FOOTNOTESA.
 It is important to highlight that the labour that went into developing this application was not compensated for inside of this project's budget.
 It is a common story for creators to apply to (often overwhelmed) schemes and be rejected, wasting both time and energy that could have gone into other projects.B.
 As a project, VAST Guides budgeted, applied for, and was awarded £5735.00 from Creative Scotland.
 This funding was split into two payments.
 The first, £4302.00, was received in June 2022.
-The remaining £1433.00 is set to be received on official completion of this project.C.
+The remaining £1433.00 was set to be given on completion of the project.UPDATE November 2024: Yubi and Brian worked hard to complete VAST, and did so with £800 of the remaining £1433 unused.
+Brian attempted to contact Creative Scotland for months throughout 2023, only making succeeding early 2024.
+Brian described plans to use the remaining funds for interviews, and that the remaining funds needed to be paid out so he could be sure to pay interviewees -- the project was complete.
+Creative Scotland said any work explicitly billed for in the budget wouldn't be paid out, and that they don't care to oversee projects, just give out money.
+This was communicated in a rude way.
+Brian is autistic, and at the time this was really overwhelming, so communication has stagnated since then (which is ironic, as this funding came from the Create: Inclusion scheme).C.
 These rates were in line with the union's 2022 advocacy.
 You can find up to date rates on Scottish Artists Union's website.D.
 Brian was taught how to use NVDA.
 After these initial lessons, Brian spent additional unpaid time practising with NVDA, and self-teaching how to use other screen readers, such as Apple's VoiceOver.E.
 Some consultants could not receive payment for their work, as it would jeopardise their access to vital disability support schemes.
 In these situations their involvement was strictly voluntary, and we have made equivalent donations to charities of their choice.

 Feedback